NEWS

 Andrew Garfield attends the "We Live In Time" Headline Gala during the 68th BFI London Film Festival in London, England (Image Source: Photo by Samir Hussein/WireImage)

-In the clip with more than 14 million views, the muppet tells Garfield, “Elmo’s going around Sesame Street checking in on everybody,” and asks “So, Elmo wants to know how Andrew’s doing?”
-At first, Garfield said he was doing okay, but then he opened up about how he was missing his mom so much that day.
+In the now-viral clip with over 14 million views, Elmo tells Garfield, “Elmo’s going around Sesame Street checking in on everybody,” and asks, “So, Elmo wants to know how Andrew’s doing?”
+At first, Garfield says he's doing okay, but then he opens up about how much he's missing his mom that day.

 “She passed away not too long ago, and you know, I just miss her.
 Miss her a lot,” the Amazing Spider-Man actor said in a heavy voice.
 To this, Elmo apologized to him, but Andrew said “It’s actually kind of OK to miss somebody.”
 He added, “That sadness is kind of a gift.
 It’s kind of a lovely thing to feel, in a way, because it means you really love somebody when you miss them.
 When I miss my mom, I remember all of the cuddles I used to get from her, all of the hugs I used to get from her.
 It makes me feel close to her when I miss her in a strange way.”
 In the end, he shared a sweet secret with the red monster, “You know, Elmo was my mummy’s favorite!”
 The muppet bobbed his head in excitement.